SAP/project-kb/prospector/README.md

 ## Credits

-This project was initially developed by Daan Hommersom as part of his thesis done in partial fulfillment of the requirements for the degree of Master of Science in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science during a graduation internship at SAP.
+This project is inspired by the prototype developed by Daan Hommersom as part of his thesis done in partial fulfillment of the requirements for the degree of Master of Science in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science during a graduation internship at SAP.